microsoft/azure_arc/azure_arc_servers_jumpstart/docs/local_vagrant_ubuntu.md

 # Semi-Automated Deployment (Optional)

-As you noticed, the last step of the run is to register the VM as a new Arc server resource.
+As you may noticed, the last step of the run is to register the VM as a new Arc server resource.

 ![](../img/local_vagrant_ubuntu/05.png)

-In a case you want demo/control the actual registration process, to the following:
+In a case you want to demo/control the actual registration process, to the following:

 1. In the [*install_arc_agent*](../local/vagrant/ubuntu/scripts/install_arc_agent.sh) shell script, comment out the "Run connect command" section and save the file.
 You can also comment out or change the creation of the Resource Group.